How To Write Your Personal Brand Statement

 The above are brand statement examples.
 Get creative with yours and see what comes up for you.

-Now, remember that once you set up your brand offer, your resume must support it with experience and accomplishments that align with your tagline.
+Now, remember that once you set up your brand offer, your resume must support it with experience and accomplishments that align with your tagline and your value offer which is usually replacing the traditional resume summary.

 How to Use Your Brand Statement

-Your polished statement should be an authentic reflection of who you are as a leader since it is your publicly stated personal trademark.
+Your polished personal brand statement should be an authentic reflection of who you are as a leader since it is your publicly stated personal trademark.

 Remember that because your brand statement is a succinct 1 to 3-sentence line, you must have a more comprehensively flushed out personal brand presentation in your back pocket so you can elaborate during an interview.

-In addition, make sure you are offering the value that speaks to your target audience (i.e., the job you are after).
+In addition, make sure you are offering them a value offer that speaks to your target audience (i.e., the job you are after).
 Otherwise, you will be attracting the wrong opportunities.

 If you have questions email us at email@example.com